guereslib/Reproducible-Research-Things/Step8SepId.md

 ### External Resources
 * ANDS' De-identification Guide collates a selection of Australian and international practical guidelines and resources on how to de-identify datasets.
 It is intended for those who own a dataset and want to de-identify it for the purpose of sharing or publishing the data. https://www.ands.org.au/__data/assets/pdf_file/0003/737211/De-identification.pdf
-## This work is licensed under a Creative Commons Attribution 4.0 International License.
-You are free to reuse and republish this work, or any
+#### add CC By citation This work is licensed under a Creative Commons Attribution 4.0 International License.
+You are free to reuse and republish this work, or any part of it, with attribution to the Australian National Data Service (ANDS).
-part of it, with attribution to the Australian National Data Service (ANDS).
+* Watch this 4 min video .....